 Women who are 50 to 74 years old are at average risk for breast cancer, so it’s typically recommended that they get a mammogram every two years.
 Women should discuss with their doctors to weigh the benefits and risks of screening tests when deciding whether to begin mammograms before age 50.

-Your OB/GYN will be able to assess the risks you have and inform you about the best screening options available.
+Your OB/GYN will be able to assess the risks you have and inform you about the best breast cancer screening in Miami available.

 Types of Breast Cancer Screenings/Exams